-If you search and then open a pdf page in Google Chrome browser, by default it opens in the browser itself.
-In case you need to save this file you have to download it on your system by clicking on download sign from the top buttons.
+If you search and then open a pdf page in the Google Chrome browser, by default it opens in the browser itself.
+In case you need to save this file you have to download it on your system by clicking on the download sign from the top buttons.
 This becomes a two-step process and to save your precious time, you can directly save it to the system by following these simple tweaks.

 Option-1 Chrome Settings

-Open Chrome browser, go to the top menu and click on the button (three dots) saying Customize and Control Google Chrome.
+Open Chrome browser, go to the top menu, and click on the button (three dots) saying Customize and Control Google Chrome.
 From a list in the drop-down menu, click on settings.
 In the settings webpage, scroll down to the bottom of the page and click on Advanced.

 Now under the Privacy and Security sub-heading, navigate to Content settings>PDF settings and open its settings.
 Turn-On the button in front of “Download PDF files instead of automatically opening them in Chrome”.

 This setting when done, will directly ask you for the save location on opening the PDF file in Chrome.

 Option-2 Install Acrobat Extension